BergstromDomain/MainApp/docs/section_3_event_tracker_person/3_1_creating_a_person.md

 <%= link_to "Event Tracker", people_path %>
 ```

-Re-run the test in RSpec which will give a new error
+When I re-ran the test in RSpec it gave me the next error
 ```bash
 rspec spec/features/event-tracker/creating_person_spec.rb
 F